Choosing by means of approval-preferential voting. The path-revised approval choice: Existing methods and desirable properties

+Like monotonicity, the issue that we are about to raise is also about varying the profile of a vote.
+By the \dfc{profile} of a vote we mean a specification of how many ballots were cast of each possible kind, that is, a specification of the form of \eqref{eq:ex1} or \eqref{eq:ex4e} (on the understanding that no ballots have been cast of any other kind than shown).
+Instead of giving the absolute frequencies, as in~\eqref{eq:ex1}, one can give the relative ones, as in~\eqref{eq:ex4e}.

+Let us look at the effect of varying $\epsilon$ in example \eqref{eq:ex4e}.
+As we have seen, the Swiss procedures choose option $a$ for $\epsilon > 0$ and it is easily checked that they choose $b$ for $\epsilon \le 0$.
+We claim that this is not right: if the result must change from $a$ to $b$, which are clear choices respectively for $\epsilon=\onehalf$ and $\epsilon=-\onehalf,$ then somewhere in between both $a$ and $b$ should have the same merit, and therefore, a tie between them should be admitted for that value of~$\epsilon$.

+This condition is easily violated by the methods that successively apply different criteria, like the Swiss procedures.
+In an attempt to fix it, one can consider modifying them by replacing proper majority requirements by weak ones (greater than or equal to 50\%).
+This achieves the desired result in the particular case of \eqref{eq:ex4e}, where one gets $\{\,a,b\,\}$ for $\epsilon = 0.$ However, the problem persists in other examples, like the following one:

+One can check that each of the Swiss procedures of \S\,\ref{ssec:Swiss-procedure} chooses $a$ for small negative $\epsilon$ and $b$ for small positive $\epsilon$; at the boundary it chooses $a$ or $b$ depending on whether proper majority or weak majority is considered, but neither of both variants ever chooses $\{a,b\}$.
+So neither of them satisfies the condition that we are talking about.

+In general terms, this condition can be formulated in the following way, where the output of a choice procedure is allowed to consist of several options tied to each other.
+Consider a particular profile and the set of choices $X$ that corresponds to it according to the method in question; then, for any other profile close enough to that one ---\ie for close enough frequencies--- the corresponding set of choices should be a subset of $X$.
+In mathematical terms, such a property is known as `upper semicontinuity'.

+One can argue that we are considering the profile as a continuous variable instead of a discrete one, as it is the case in practice.
+However, and similarly to the above view on monotonicity, the significance of upper semicontinuity is not a matter of practical incidence, but one of consistency with respect to variations of the profile.

-\paragraph{1.7} \textbf{Taking into account the preferences between non-approved options}
+\subsection{Taking into account the preferences between non-approved options}

-The methods of the preceding sections~1.5 and 1.6 do not take into account the preferences that a voter could have between his non-approved options.
-This is unfair towards the voters who do not approve at all the chosen option and would rather prefer some other non-approved option.
+The methods mentioned in Sections~\ref{ssec:Condorcet-practical-methods} and \ref{ssec:apv-instant-runoff} do not take into account the preferences that a voter could have between his non-approved options.
+This is unfair towards the voters who do not approve at all the chosen option and would rather prefer some other of their non-approved options.

-In order to take into account all preferences one could certainly use the methods of Section~1.2 after having introduced a default option.
-By the way, one could include among them the Condorcet-Bucklin method for complete rankings (which in the case of~(\ref{eq:ex1}) chooses neither $a$ nor $0$, but $b$!).
-However, as we raised in Sections~1.3 and 1.4, this approach is too preference-oriented; instead, one should give some sort of priority to the approval information.
+In order to take into account all preferences one could certainly use the methods of Section~\ref{ssec:rank-all-options} after having augmented the set of options with the default one.
+By the way, one can include among them the Condorcet-Bucklin method for complete rankings (which in the case of~(\ref{eq:ex1}) chooses neither $a$ nor $0$, but $b$!).
+However, as we raised in Sections~\ref{ssec:should-a-small} and \ref{ssec:Condorcet-last-views}, this approach is too preference-oriented; instead, one should give some sort of priority to the approval information.